Deniz-Sahin-567/BilboardGameSelector/README.md

 In order to use this program:
 - Compile the files in the src directory into a .jar file.
 (Or download the executable from the release files)
 - Add the file named GameList.txt into the same directory as your executable.
+- Add a folder named resources in the directory.
+  - Add a folder named backgrounds and add the three backgrounds in there.
+  - Add a folder named images and add the game images in there.
 - Run the executable.

 ## How to change the game list